indie Semiconductor Inc. (INDI) Shares Down Despite Recent Market Volatility

 Is It Worth Investing in indie Semiconductor Inc. (NASDAQ: INDI) Right Now?

-compared to its average ratio and a 36-month beta value of 0.86.
-Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for INDI is 0.86.
+Analysts have varying opinions on the stock, with 6 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Act Now and Secure Your Future in Green Energy!